rangitmishra/jokeapp/README.md

-# jokeapp
+# Spring Boot Jokes App
-Chuk Norris Joke App
+This Spring Boot Web Application Displays a random Chuck Norris Joke on the index.